camunda/camunda/docs/src/yaml-workflows/data-flow.md

 # Data Flow

-Data flow makes it possible to share data between different tasks in a workflow instance.

-A task can have one or more input and output mappings to control the data which is mapped into and out of the task.
+Zeebe carries a JSON document from task to task.
+This is called the *workflow instance payload*.
+For every task, we can define input and output mappings in order to transform the workflow instance payload JSON to a JSON document that the job worker can work with.

 ```yaml
 name: order-process